Should Psychics and Healers Charge For Their Services?

 The Energy Exchange: Money is Boundaries

 Remember those 76 free readings I did?
 The entire time I was charging $10 for a reading, I only had 25 clients.
-A simple $10 bill cut my traffic down by 66%.
+A simple $10 bill cut my client load down by 66%.

 I’m sure that many people who have begun their psychic careers giving free readings and later started charging can also tell you about how draining it can get.
 And frankly, when people are doing mass readings and healings like that, I question the quality of what they’re able to give for that exact same reason.